cetinsamet/pos-tagging/README.md

 A part-of-speech model is trained with a corpus containing almost 12,000 English sentences.

 ## Model
-Model in the repo is trained using mini data which contains only almost 3,000 English sentences.
+Model (mini model) in the repo is trained using mini data which contains only almost 3,000 English sentences.
 Therefore, it does not perform well enough.

 I encourage you to train a new model on your own using the corpus in data/ directory.